 By recognizing early success signs, organizations can quickly pivot to meet consumer’s behavior and stay ahead of the competition.

 Authentic Brand Identity

 “You’re in trouble if customers can’t place your brand on the map.
 The worst thing is to blend in with the rest.”

 Before people listen to you, you need to know who you are and what you stand for.

 The same rules apply to a brand.

-The first step to a brand identity is identifying your purpose and mission.
+The first step to brand identity is identifying your purpose and mission.

-Doing so doesn’t require big dramatic statements or overt gestures—just a genuine purpose as to why you do what you do and how.
+Doing so doesn’t require big dramatic statements or overt gestures—just a real purpose as to why you do what you do and how.